karenetheridge/Dist-Zilla-Plugin-OnlyCorePrereqs/README.md

 # DESCRIPTION

-`[OnlyCorePrereqs]` is a [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) plugin that checks at build time if you have any declared prerequisites that are not shipped with perl.
+`[OnlyCorePrereqs]` is a [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) plugin that checks at build time if you have any declared prerequisites that are not shipped with Perl.

-You can specify the first perl version to check against, and which prerequisite phase(s) are significant.
+You can specify the first Perl version to check against, and which prerequisite phase(s) are significant.

+If the check fails, the build is aborted.

 # OPTIONS